Time for some straight up turkey talk.

 The general rule for cooking a turkey is 20 minutes per pound, but that can vary depending on whether or not your turkey recipe calls for a stuffed or unstuffed bird.
 Use this handy chart to determine approximately how long to cook it, whether stuffed or unstuffed.
 Of course, the best way to know if your turkey is cooked to a safe temperature is to use a meat thermometer.
 (Scroll down for tips.)
 Insert it properly and check it often.

-These times are based on placing the whole turkey on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven.
+The times on this chart are based on placing the whole turkey on a rack in a roasting pan, and into a preheated 350 degree F (175 degrees C) oven.
+Your recipe may call for a different temperature and overall time, and your oven may run hotter or cooler.
+(That's why you NEED an oven thermometer for the best, most reliable results.)

 |Weight of Bird||Roasting Time (Unstuffed)||Roasting Time (Stuffed)|